Events at the Lower Granville Hall in Port Royal

 Mad Hatter Tea Party

 Take a trip down the rabbit hole with Alice and the Queen of Hearts for this whimsical Mad Hatter Tea Party.
 Enjoy a variety of triangle sandwiches along with several types of sweet treats and wash it down with a cuppa from Annapolis Tea Co.
-There will be several varieties of tea from traditional to extraordinary (caffeine free options as well)!
-Snap a photo at our photo booth, face painting, colour an Alice themed colouring sheet, and play croquet out on the lawn.
+There will be several varieties of tea from traditional to extraordinary (caffeine-free options as well)!
+Snap a photo at our photo booth, face painting, colour an Alice-themed colouring sheet, and play croquet out on the lawn (weather permitting).

 Costumes and/or hats are encouraged!
 This is a tea party you won’t soon forget.